Content Search Flow#

 The conversation history is maintained within the session, allowing multi-turn follow-up questions.
 Click Clear conversation to reset the chat history.

-Step 4: Health Monitoring#
+Step 4: Monitor Health#

 The Content Search panel automatically checks the health of backend services on load.
 If any service is unreachable or unhealthy, an error message appears indicating:

-Backend unreachable — the Content Search API (port 9011) is not responding
+Backend unreachable - The Content Search API (port 9011) is not responding

 Upload and search functionality is affected until all services are healthy.